Working remotely is incredible – no dress code, no commute, and more freedom than you know what to do with.

 They offer remote jobs in everything from case management, recruiting, HR, quality assurance, finance, editing, and more.

-This remote job board also has a nice system of tags to filter the search results.
+This remote job search website also has a nice system of tags to filter the search results.

 (We saw 7 jobs posted within the past 24 hours when we checked).

-Not the best name for a remote job board (in our opinion), since we think of temporary/part-time jobs when we hear the word “outsource”.
+Outsourcely is not the best name for a remote job search engine (in our opinion), since we think of temporary/part-time jobs when we hear the word “outsource”.

 However, that’s not the case with this job board.
-The majority of jobs we saw were full-time.
+The majority of jobs we saw were full-time remote positions.

-The job descriptions are detailed, and the jobs seem high-quality overall, so this is certainly worth a look as you search for remote jobs online.
+Other things we like: The job descriptions are detailed, and the jobs seem high-quality overall.
+So this website is certainly worth a look if you’re searching for remote jobs online.

 You can filter your search by results by category (like marketing, writing, SEO, social media, etc.)